Visitor Analytics

 • Both show number of dropouts, as well as dropout percentages

-• A very important plus is the fact that Visitor Analytics allows users to set up conversion funnel steps for groups of pages, using URL matching type (e.g. "URL starts with", "URL ends with").
+• A very important plus is the fact that TWIPLA allows users to set up conversion funnel steps for groups of pages, using URL matching type (e.g. "URL starts with", "URL ends with").
 This is highly useful in situations such as when you want to track conversions to any product page, not just a specific page.
 By contrast, Lucky Orange uses tagged pages in funnels, and these tags can only be applied to specific pages or to URLs containing a certain string.
 This limits the possibilities in terms of grouping similar pages in one funnel step.

 • You can add an expected conversion rate, to compare and easily see if you are reaching your goals.